shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 --output tsv)
 ```

 Run the following command to assign the **Azure Kubernetes Service RBAC Writer** role to the developer and have the permissions scoped only to the **dev** namespace.
-Scoping the permissions to the namespace ensures that the developer can only access the resources within the namespace and not the entire cluster.
+This ensures that the developer can only access the resources within the namespace and not the entire cluster.

 ```bash
 az role assignment create \